hnamiuher/Housing_price_predict_withML_and_PowerBI/README.md

-# **Housing Price Predict in VN**
+# **Housing Price Prediction in Vietnam**
-### **1. Mục tiêu**
+### **1. Objective**
-Trong dự án này, tôi muốn truy cập trang https://i-batdongsan.com/ để thu thập các dữ liệu về nhà đất ở các tỉnh thành trong nước.
-Sau khi thu thập được dữ liệu, mục tiêu chính của chúng tôi là tiến hành phân tích và dùng các mô hình Machine Learning để dự đoán giá nhà. Đồng thời đưa data đã xử lý vào PowerBI để có cái nhìn trực quan hơn về tình hình giá nhà ở các khu vực với bộ data thu thập được.
+In this project, I aim to access the website https://i-batdongsan.com/ to collect data on real estate properties across provinces and cities in Vietnam.
+After gathering the data, our main objective is to analyze it and use various Machine Learning models to predict house prices.
+Additionally, we will incorporate the processed data into PowerBI to gain a more visual insight into the housing price situation in different areas with the collected dataset.
-### **2. Các bước thực hiện**
+### **2. Implementation Steps**
-1. Crawl data từ trang web:
+1. Data Crawling from the website:
-Tôi sử dụng các thư viện như bs4, selenium để lấy về.
+I utilize libraries such as bs4 and selenium to retrieve the data.
-2. Xử lý dữ liệu:
+2. Data Preprocessing:
 ![alt text](image.png)
-Sau khi qua các bước xử lý dữ liệu tôi thu được 1 bảng data như sau
+After going through data preprocessing steps, I obtain a data table as follows:
-3. Trực quan hóa dữ liệu
+3. Data Visualization
-Dùng các thư viện Matplotlib để trực quan trước khi đưa vào mô hình machine learning
+Using Matplotlib library for visualization before feeding into the machine learning models.
-4. Huấn luyện các mô hình machine learning cơ bản
+4. Training basic machine learning models
-3 mô hình tôi sử dụng ở đây là:
+The three models I employ here are:
 - Linear Regression
-- xgboost regression
+- XGBoost Regression
 - GradientBoostingRegressor
 5. PowerBI
-Phân tích và trực quan dựa trên các plot của PowerBI
+Analysis and visualization based on PowerBI plots.